stormpath/stormpath-sdk-angularjs/docs/source/password_reset.rst

 We want to modify the two views that we created in the last steps.

-Open ``client/app/forgot/forgot.html`` and replace its contents with this:
+Open ``client/app/forgot/forgot.html`` and replace its contents with the following:

 .. code-block:: html